U.S. bank regulator approves Cit Bank, OneWest Bank merger

-WASHINGTON (Reuters) - The U.S. Office of the Comptroller of the Currency on Tuesday said it had granted conditional approval to merge Cit Bank (CIT.N) into OneWest Bank into a combined bank named CIT Bank.
+WASHINGTON, July 21 (Reuters) - The U.S. Office of the Comptroller of the Currency on Tuesday said it had granted conditional approval to merge Cit Bank into OneWest Bank into a combined bank named CIT Bank.

 U.S. small-business lender CIT Bank said last year it would buy California bank OneWest Bank NA for $3.4 billion in cash and stock, a deal that will give CIT a more reliable source of funding.